 Fake News has regularly appeared in the headlines.
 Many people see it as one of the greatest threats to Western democracy and free debate.

-Fake news becomes all the more dangerous as the world confronts the challenges of the Coronavirus virus (COVID-19) epidemic.
-The need to identify fake news has become all the more urgent.
+Fake news becomes all the more dangerous as the world confronts the challenges of the Coronavirus virus (COVID-19) pandemic.
+As a result, the need to identify fake news has become all the more urgent.

 What is fake news?

 Put simply, fake news is a lie.
 It’s deceptive and deliberate.
 It refers to events that never occurred, or it uses quotes that were never said.
 So, a story about Barack Obama supposedly “admitting” that he is a “secret Muslim” is fake news – he never said it.
 It’s a false quote, it’s made up, and it did not happen.